You have 2 options when exporting your app for iOS:

 Mac OS

-Publishing the App on App Store
+Publishing Apps to App Store

 Keys and Settings

-Important Information about the Camera Plugin
+Important Information about the Camera Plug-in

 The keys variables are currently not working, please refer to our workaround hint here: